 Taking "hands-on learning" literally

 Center of Attention is a handstand workshop designed that incorporates the physics fundamental, center of mass.
 Designed for a local high school cheer squad, handstands are a skill they were looking to build, and a new physics spin was introduced to create a multi-disciplinary and multi-sensory learning.
-Center of Attention is an 8 week project from my Master's Thesis on Education, Playing with Firebrands.
+Center of Attention is an 8 week project from my Master's Thesis on Education.
+In partnership with Columbia Secondary School.

 Physics explains how the world moves around us.
 But physics is a challenging subject, and in a physics course, homework problems are about boxes sliding down ramps or pendulums swinging - not things that we interact with everyday.
 Inspired by my own time as a physics student, I always wanted to understand how the physics principles could be applied to a real-world context, and in particular, the human body.

 Handstands are a body position that is easy to analyze - the body is stacked in a straight line.
 At the same time, when in a handstand position, it is possible to feel whether or not the body is balanced, more so than balancing on the feet for an opportunity to feel balance, rather than just talk about it.

 Center of mass (COM) is a physics concept that represents a point that gravity acts down upon.
 But in more everyday terms, center of mass can be thought of as the balance point of an object.
 In a physics classroom, the center of mass is usually referenced for objects such as a box, or perhaps a pendulum.
 But there can be real application when looking at the center of mass in the body, and how it can be used to improve balance and body positioning in sports or movement-based activities.
 In order to achieve balance, the center of mass must be positioned over the contact point with the ground.